machal/cssmine-content/content/other-tools.md

 Can I Use
 ---------

-"Can I Use” is a website containing tables with information on which browsers can and do support a specific property and which do not.
+“Can I Use” is a website containing tables with information on which browsers can and do support a specific property and which do not.
 If you must remember just one website, this is the one.
 This website can also be interconnected with your Google Analytics stats.
 However, it is quite clear that support of browser